-Since that time, IU Health University Hospital has developed into one of the premiere urology departments in the country.
+Since that time, IU Health Urology at IU Health University Hospital, IU Health Methodist Hospital, and Riley Hospital for Children at Indiana University Health has developed into one of the premiere urology departments in the country.
 We offer access to the latest medical and surgical treatments for urological problems.
-Through our partnership with the Indiana University School of Medicine, our physicians remain on the forefront of medicine by participating in urology research studies and giving you access to leading edge surgeries and clinical trials.
+As faculty at the Indiana University School of Medicine, our physicians remain on the forefront of medicine by participating in urology research studies and giving you access to leading edge surgeries and clinical trials.
 In addition, our urologists are educating the next generation of urology specialists through residencies and fellowships at the IU School of Medicine.

 IU Health University and Methodist hospitals are also very active in advanced research and have achieved the following milestones:

-- Pioneered nerve-sparing Retro Peritoneal Lymph Node Dissection (RPLND) for the treatment of testis cancer, dramatically improving survivorship in this disease
+- Pioneered Retroperitoneal Lymph Node Dissection (RPLND) for the treatment of testis cancer, including nerve sparing techniques dramatically improving survivorship and quality of life outcomes in this disease

 - Developed the Indiana Pouch continent urinary reservoir